Karlo Mila: Early life

 Mila is the eldest of two children.
-Her mother is of Pālagi and Samoan heritage with ancestral ties to Pago Pago, Savai'i, (Sāmoa) and her father is from Kolo fo'ou and 'Ofu, in Tonga.
+Her mother is of Pālagi and Samoan heritage with ancestral ties to Pago Pago, Savaiʻi, (Samoa) and her father is from Kolo fo'ou and 'Ofu, in Tonga.
 She was born in 1974 in Rotorua, New Zealand and grew up in Palmerston North.
 In her early years, Mila was always surrounded by books; she spent most of her time at the Palmerston North Library, where she read the entire fairytale section.
 During high school, she excelled in English and poetry.
 Although her father could not read or write, she was encouraged by her parents to make the most of the educational opportunities in New Zealand.
 Mila wrote her first poem at the age of eight, about seeds, while attending Highbury School in Palmerston North, and went on to win her first poetry competition.
 Mila also attended Tonga High School for six months in 1996 before moving back to New Zealand to complete her studies.